 Studies have suggested that a high intake (more than 200gm/day) of factory-farmed animal protein, red meat and processed meats (sausages, luncheon meat and cold cuts) significantly increases the risk of cancer, cardiovascular disease mortality and diabetes.

-Animal Protein: beef, lamb, wild game, organ meats, liver, fish, seafood, sardines in water, cheese, whey, organic, grass-fed, pastured full fat plain yogurt, poultry, eggs
+Animal Protein: beef, lamb, wild game, organ meats, liver, fish, seafood, sardines in water, cheese, whey, collagen, organic, grass-fed, pastured full fat plain yogurt, poultry, eggs

 Vegan and Vegetarian Sources of Protein: peas, lentils, legumes, beans, nuts, seeds, hemp protein, non-GMO organic pea protein.
 Vegetarians generally consume a lot of grains, beans, legumes, nuts and seeds, which contain lectins.
 Lectins can be problematic and inflammatory for some people, especially those with digestive problems, leaky gut, celiac disease, IBS, colitis, hormonal imbalances, Hashimoto’s and other autoimmune disorders.
 Soaking, rinsing and cooking will deactivate some of the anti-nutrients making them easier to digest.